levibostian/Dockerfiles/pgdump-s3/README.md

 S3_ACCESS_KEY - S3 access key. your s3 provider provides this to you.
 S3_SECRET_KEY - S3 secret key. your s3 provider provides this to you.
 S3_BUCKET_NAME - name of your S3 bucket
 S3_BUCKET_PATH - full path inside of your bucket you would like to store the file.
-(Example: /backups/) Default is: / S3_EXTRA_OPTIONS - optional, provide extra arguments to s3cmd.
+Make sure to have a leading *and* trailing `/`.
+(Example: /backups/) Default is: /
+S3_EXTRA_OPTIONS - optional, provide extra arguments to s3cmd.
 The instructions in this doc cover some places you might need this.
 Default is: ''
 ```